 - if you don’t have grab bars for your parent, have they got a transfer seat to help them into the bathtub ?

 I have a far longer and more involved article about bathroom safety that you may want to look at, which has over 50 tips on how to improve bathroom safety and descriptions of some products which I have used with my parents, and which may help you as well.

-If you are wondering whether you loved one can get help paying for some bathroom safety equipment, I have an article on Medicare and bathroom safety equipment which tells you about Medicare, Medicare Advantage, Medicaid, State funding and grants, Veterans Benefits, Assistive Technology Projects and the USDA Rural development Section 504 Home Repair program.
+If you are wondering whether your loved one can get help to pay for some bathroom safety equipment, I have an article on Medicare and bathroom safety equipment which tells you about Medicare, Medicare Advantage, Medicaid, State funding and grants, Veterans Benefits, Assistive Technology Projects and the USDA Rural development Section 504 Home Repair program.

 You can find that article here.

-There are areas where what you need to check is pretty obvious, and some of the kitchen is like that –
+There are areas where what you need to check is pretty obvious, and some kitchen is like that –

-- does you parent have a smoke alarm and a fire alarm ?
+- does your parent have a smoke alarm and a fire alarm ?